alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+After a web page is initially displayed, the magic continues.
+JavaScript, driven by timers or your interactions, sparks animations, real-time updates, and dynamic content loading.
+Plugins like Flash or Java may also play their part, while layout changes trigger another round of page rendering.
+It's web wizardry in action!

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode